-Currently, there are two popular public-key cryptosystems: RSA [18], whose security is based on the computational complexity of the Prime Factorization Problem, and Elliptic Curve Cryptography [15, 13], whose security is based on the computational complexity of the Discrete Logarithm Problem.
-However, Shor pointed out in 1994 that both the Prime Factorization Problem and the Discrete Logarithm Problem can be solved in polynomial time by using a quantum computer [19, 20].
+Currently, there are two popular public-key cryptosystems: RSA [22], whose security is based on the computational complexity of the Prime Factorization Problem, and Elliptic Curve Cryptography [17, 14], whose security is based on the computational complexity of the Discrete Logarithm Problem.
+However, Shor pointed out in 1994 that both the Prime Factorization Problem and the Discrete Logarithm Problem can be solved in polynomial time by using a quantum computer [23, 24].
 This means we should develop new cryptosystems which cannot be broken by quantum computers.
 We call such cryptosystems post quantum cryptography (PQC).

-Isogeny-based cryptography is a public-key cryptosystem based on the computational complexity of the Isogeny Problem, which is a problem arising when we calculate isogenies between given two elliptic curves.
+Isogeny-based cryptography is a branch of public-key cryptography based on the computational complexity of the Isogeny Problem, which is a problem arising when we calculate isogenies between given two elliptic curves.
 It is considered to be a candidate of PQC.
-Jao and De Feo proposed a Diffie-Hellman type isogeny-based key exchange protocol, called SIDH (Supersingular Isogeny Diffie-Hellman), in 2011 [11].
-SIKE (Supersingular Isogeny Key Encapsulation) [1], which is derived from SIDH, has been selected as a candidate of NIST PQC standardization [17].
+Jao and De Feo proposed a Diffie-Hellman type isogeny-based key exchange protocol, called SIDH (Supersingular Isogeny Diffie-Hellman), in 2011 [12].
+SIKE (Supersingular Isogeny Key Encapsulation) [1], which is derived from SIDH, is a round 2 candidate in the NIST PQC standardization competition [20].
 The SIDH calculation uses supersingular elliptic curves over \mathbb{F}{p^2} .
-Castryck, Lange, Martindale, Panny, and Renes proposed another Diffie-Hellman type of isogeny-based key exchange protocol, called CSIDH (Commutative Supersingular Isogeny Diffie-Hellman), in 2018 [4].
+Castryck, Lange, Martindale, Panny, and Renes proposed another Diffie-Hellman group operations calculation of isogenies kernel points type of isogeny-based key exchange protocol, called CSIDH (Commutative Supersingular Isogeny Diffie-Hellman), in 2018 [4].
 Its calculation uses supersingular elliptic curves over \mathbb{F}p .